arks-org/arkspec/draft-kunze-ark.md

 doesn't tell you whether that NAA is still in existence, or whether a decade ago it ceased to have any responsibility for providing persistence, or whether it ever had any responsibility beyond naming.
+An NAA identifies an autonomous assignment stream for a set of objects as well as a reference to help locate a resolver for them.
+Often, NAA policies and practices reflect an organization (department, project, data center, periodical, etc.) in which it is embedded.
+An organization may have more than one NAA, for example, a publisher may have a distinct NAA for each of its three journals.

 Only a current provider can say for certain what sort of commitment it intends, and the ARK label suggests that you can query the NMA